Fragile topology in line-graph lattices with two, three, or four gapped flat bands: From RSIs to representation

-\textbf{From RSIs to representation:} Once the RSIs have been determined, it is straightforward to solve for the representation.
+Once the RSIs have been determined, it is straightforward to solve for the representation.
 RSIs are linear invariant under induction, so they also describe the differences in EBR multiplicities $\widetilde{m}_{w, k}$ for EBRs induced from the orbitals corresponding to $C_s$ eigenvalue $e^{i2\pi k/s}$ at maximal Wyckoff positions $w$.
 There is also an additional constraint on the total number of flat bands $D$:

 where $m_{w, k}$ is the dimension of the induced EBR at maximal Wyckoff position $w$.
-The representations for various families of line-graph lattices are derived in Appendix \ref{appx:splitbr}; we now explicitly consider our two examples.
+The representations for various families of line-graph lattices are derived in Appendix E of the Supplementary Material \cite{SM}; we now explicitly consider our two examples.

 For $C_6$-symmetric lattices we have $m_{1a, 0} = 1$, $m_{2b, 0} = 2$, and $m_{3c, 0} = 3$.
-In Example 1, with Equation \ref{eq:summ} we find $\widetilde{m}_{1a, 0} = -1$, $\widetilde{m}_{3c, 0} = 1$ and hence the representation can be written as $(A)_{3c}\!\uparrow \!G \ominus (A)_{1a} \!\uparrow \!G$, where now we use the irrep notation from the Bilbao Crystallographic Server \cite{Elcoro2017}.
+In example 1, with Eq. (\ref{eq:summ}) we find $\widetilde{m}_{1a, 0} = -1$, $\widetilde{m}_{3c, 0} = 1$ and hence the representation can be written as $(A)_{3c}\!\uparrow \!G \ominus (A)_{1a} \!\uparrow \!G$, where now we use the irrep notation from the Bilbao Crystallographic Server \cite{Elcoro2017}.
 Although this decomposition is not unique, all equivalent decompositions have a negative coefficient.
-Because this representation can be written as a difference of EBRs, the flat bands in Example 1---the line graph of the triangle lattice---exhibit fragile topology.
-The Wilson loop for these bands exhibits winding, confirming our result (see Figure \ref{fig:RSI}(b)).
+Because this representation can be written as a difference of EBRs, the flat bands in example 1---the line graph of the triangle lattice---exhibit fragile topology.
+The Wilson loop for these bands exhibits winding, confirming our result [see Fig. \ref{fig:RSI}(b)].

-For $C_2$-symmetric lattices we have $m_{1a, 0} = m_{1b, 0} = m_{1c, 0} = m_{1d, 0} = 1$, so in Example 2 we find $\widetilde{m}_{1a, 0} = \widetilde{m}_{1b, 0} = \widetilde{m}_{1c, 0} = \widetilde{m}_{1d, 0} = +1$.
-This yields the representation $(A)_{1a}\!\uparrow \!G \oplus (A)_{1b} \!\uparrow \!G \oplus (A)_{1c} \!\uparrow \!G \oplus (A)_{1d} \!\uparrow \!G$ and we cannot conclude that these four-fold-degenerate bands of Example 2 exhibit fragile topology.
+For $C_2$-symmetric lattices we have $m_{1a, 0} = m_{1b, 0} = m_{1c, 0} = m_{1d, 0} = 1$, so in example 2 we find $\widetilde{m}_{1a, 0} = \widetilde{m}_{1b, 0} = \widetilde{m}_{1c, 0} = \widetilde{m}_{1d, 0} = +1$.
+This yields the representation $(A)_{1a}\!\uparrow \!G \oplus (A)_{1b} \!\uparrow \!G \oplus (A)_{1c} \!\uparrow \!G \oplus (A)_{1d} \!\uparrow \!G$ and we cannot conclude that these four-fold-degenerate bands of example 2 exhibit fragile topology.
 Correspondingly, the Wilson loop eigenvalues show no odd winding.